MadokaIII/pixel-tennis/README.md

-# Pong
+# Ping-Pong
-Trying to develop Pong in Zig using raylib-zig
+Trying to develop Ping-Pong in Zig using raylib-zig